06 May 2021

 Here are a few ideas to get you started:

-What was your most coveted childhood item, or your first pocket money purchase?
+What was your most coveted childhood item, or the first purchase you made with your allowance?

 Was there something you couldn’t buy as a child that you’ve never got over?

 Remember the time you first saved up for something special?
 What was it, how did you save up and how did it feel to finally get it?